 Viewings – Viewings are a time for family and friends to pay respects to the departed.
 A viewing usually occurs after the body has been prepared by a funeral home – this typically includes embalming to ensure the body appears in its best state.
 Viewings are also sometimes referred to as “calling hours,” “funeral visitation,” or “reviewal.”
 Guests are not usually required to stay for a set amount of time – people come and go as they see fit.
 A viewing is a tangible experience with a loved one after death – many believing a viewing to be an essential part of the mourning process, as seeing a loved one can offer a way to say goodbye and assist in the acceptance of death.

 How can I save on funeral expenses?

 Funeral planning can be expensive and stressful, and at Titan Casket, we like to help in any way we can!
 The first step is to request a General Price List (GPL) from your funeral home, and then substitute for specific line items using the guide below.
 For more information on GPLs, click here.

 Here are a few ways to reduce the cost of funeral planning:

 Do Your Research: Explore parting.com as you plan the funeral to estimate funeral costs in your area and find a funeral home or other farewell professional within your budget.

 Buy a Casket Online: The use of a casket or coffin is independent of the type of end of life celebration you choose.
-Purchasing a casket from an online retailer like Titan Casket is an easy way to save a lot of money.
+Purchasing a casket online from a retailer like Titan Casket is an easy way to save a lot of money.
 At Titan Casket, you can save up to 85% on casket costs versus the cost of buying one through a funeral home.
 You will receive a top of the line casket delivered free of charge and with care in a timely manner.
-Read our guide on how to buy a casket or coffin online here.